jackmiller1986/TurtlePulseCore/README.md

 To accommodate any differences in rotation distance between the extruder in the tool head and the lane motors, BoxTurtle uses a toolhead buffer, like [TurtleNeck](https://github.com/ArmoredTurtle/TurtleNeck) by ArmoredTurtle.
 This system is "bufferless," meaning no filament boxes (no spaghetti boxes) are required, similar to the AMS.
 Each lane features an independent respooler equipped with a brushed motor, which helps rewind the spool and assists the lane motor in feeding the filament smoothly.
 This prevents issues like spool tangling or "bucking."

-For precise PWM control of the brushed motors, BoxTurtle relies on a custom MCU, AFC-lite, developed by [Isik's Tech @xbst](https://github.com/xbst/AFC-Lite/)  While the system currently supports BTT MMB CAN, this is a temporary solution to facilitate broader testing and will not be a permanent feature.
+For precise PWM control of the brushed motors, BoxTurtle relies on a custom MCU, AFC-lite, developed by [Isik's Tech @xbst](https://github.com/xbst/AFC-Lite/)
 # Enclosure

 The enclosure option for box turtle has been moved to it's [own repository](https://github.com/ArmoredTurtle/BoxTurtle-Enclosure-).